incherre/ml-practice/README.md

 ## sentence_classifier
 This folder contains the training recipe for a binary sentence classifier, leveraging the Universal Sentence Encoder from TensorFlow Hub.
 It deals with an unequal class split by weighting the classes.
 There is also a tool which mines for samples near the decision boundary of a saved model for future rating; and a tool to rate saved unrated samples.

+## transformer
+This folder contains two implementations of the transformer architecture.
+The first is written using NumPy and is only feed forward because I didn't feel like writing all the training gradient code.
+The second is in TensorFlow, so is trainable via the magic of automatic differentiation.